ereinhardt/How-to/README.md

 **Pre-Setup (Checklist)**

-1. Before using the software, install FFMPEG!
+1. Before using the software, install FFMPEG.
 2. Create a video data folder which is called `video-data` (you need a lot of storage).

 ## Pre-Convert Filename Structure